The Born-Oppenheimer approximation for a 1D 2+1 particle system with zero-range interactions: as a self-adjoint extension

 In this Section we start working in the usual Hilbert space $L^2(\RE^2)$.
 Our first aim is to construct the resolvent of a one-parameter family of self-adjoint extensions of the restriction of the free Hamiltonian

 to the subspace of functions vanishing on the contact subset $\Pi= \Pi_1\cup \Pi_2$.
-This family models interacting Hamiltonians describing zero-range interactions between the particle $1$ and $3$, and between the particle $2$ and $3$, without taking into account neither bosonic nor fermionic symmetry.
+This family models interacting Hamiltonians describing zero-range interactions between the particle $1$ and $3$, and between the particle $2$ and $3$, without taking into account either bosonic or fermionic symmetry.
 Successively, in Section \ref{ss:2.2}, we compress such self-adjoint Hamiltonians onto the subspace

 where $\bosfer={\bos}$ in the bosonic case, $\bosfer={\fer}$ in the fermionic case, and $(+)_{\bos}=+$, $(+)_{\fer}=-\,$.
 This procedure gives Hamiltonians modeling the same zero-range interactions with the additional constraint that particles $1$ and $2$ are either bosons or fermions.
 Such Hamiltonians correspond to sesquilinear forms in $L^{2}_{\bosfer}(\RE^{2})$, with domain $H^{1}_{\bosfer}(\RE^{2})=H^{1}(\RE^{2})\cap L^{2}_{\bosfer}(\RE^{2})$, of the kind